mklement0/ClipboardText/README.md

   * **macOs, Linux** (PowerShell Core):
     * `$HOME/.local/share/powershell/Modules`

-As long as you've cloned into one of the directories listed in the `$env:PSModulePath` variable - copying to some of which requires elevation / `sudo` - and as long your `$PSModuleAutoLoadingPreference` is not set (the default) or set to `All`, calling `Set-ClipboardText` or `Get-ClipboardText` should import the module on demand.
+As long as you've cloned into one of the directories listed in the `$env:PSModulePath` variable - copying to some of which requires elevation / `sudo` - and as long your `$PSModuleAutoLoadingPreference` is not set (the default) or set to `All`, calling `Set-ClipboardText` or `Get-ClipboardText` should import the module on demand - except in _PowerShell v2_.

 To explicitly impot the module, run `Import-Module <path/to/module-folder>`.